alexdo21/personal-website/src/assets/markdowns/mixtech.md

 # Running Locally

-1. Clone both repositories
+1. Clone both repositories.
-2. Setup a database server in MySQL and import the schema-mysql.sql file found in src/main/resources/ to create the mixtech database
+2. Setup a database server in MySQL and import the schema-mysql.sql file found in src/main/resources/ to create the mixtech database.
-3. Open MixTech API in IntelliJ and use the MixTech Local run configuration to start the application
+3. Open MixTech API in IntelliJ and use the MixTech Local run configuration to start the application.
-4. In MixTech UI run npm install to download all required packages and npm start to start the application
+4. In MixTech UI run npm install to download all required packages and npm start to start the application.

 # Background